Gujarati

 Consonants in a cluster that touch each other without substantial shape changes.

-Conjuncts with ra
+Conjuncts with RA

 Visible virama